 An allergy occurs when your body's immune system, which normally fights infection, overreacts to a substance called an allergen.
 Most allergens are not obviously harmful and they have no effect on people who are not allergic to them.
 Allergic reactions to allergens can vary from mild to life-threatening.

-Strictly speaking, peanuts are not nuts, they are legumes - they grow underground whereas other nuts grow on trees.
+Strictly speaking, peanuts are not nuts, they are legumes, in the same family as peas and beans.
+Peanuts grow underground whereas other nuts grow on trees.
 The word nut in this article can mean either tree nuts or peanuts.

 What causes nut allergy?